How to get from Hat Yai to Penang

 Hat Yai to Penang by Train

-Travelling by train from Hat Yai to Penang involves several transfers, but we think it’s a very comfortable alternative especially if a 4-hour minivan ride feels too cramped for you.
+Travelling by train from Hat Yai to Penang involves several transfers, but we think it’s a comfortable alternative, especially if a minivan ride that is 4 hours 15 minutes long feels too cramped for you.

 Step 1: Hat Yai to Padang Besar by Train